AndrewTing89/Office-Solutions-Recommendation-Report/README.md

 ## Task
 Write a recommendation report after conducting an analysis of Office Solutions' sales data.

+## Background
+This was an assignment so there were certain limitations in terms of the direction the analysis, so the recommendation may not reflect the most optimal or logical solutions.

+## Approach

 ## Technology Stack
 - Google Colab Notebook
 - Python